siemens/cmp-test-suite/readme.md

 ## Usage
-Note that if you haven´t activated the environment yet, do so now.
+Note that if you have not activated the environment yet, do so now.

 1. Navigate into the test suite: `cd cmp-test-suite`
 2. Adjust the settings in the config/local.robot file to match your environment.
-   - To run the Smoke test, this step is not necessary.
+   - To run the smoke test, this step is not necessary.
 3. Run the test:
    - Run `robot tests/smoke.robot` to run the smoke test, that checks if everything works so far.
    - Run `robot --variable environment:local tests` to run everything in `tests/` against the `local` environment.